How to Season a Turkey

 1 stalk celery

-1. In a small bowl, combine lemon zest, poultry seasoning, butter and kosher salt to taste.
+- In a small bowl, combine lemon zest, Back for Seconds Poultry Blend, butter and kosher salt to taste.

-3. Stuff cavity of bird with celery, bay leaves, and half the carrots and onions; tie legs together with kitchen twine.
-Rub bird with butter; sprinkle with poultry seasoning.
+- Stuff cavity of bird with celery, bay leaves, and half the carrots and onions; tie legs together with kitchen twine.
+Rub bird with butter; sprinkle with Back for Seconds Poultry Blend.
 Season with salt and pepper.